Gently moving aside a weapon pointed at you.

 - In David Mamet's film Heist, Jimmy points a gun at Joe Moore.

 Joe Moore: Then he hadn't ought to point a gun at me.
 It's insincere.

 - Men in Black.
-When Agent J points the Noisy Cricket at Agent K, K immediately pushes it away so it isn't pointed at him.
+When Agent J (who really ought to know better) points the Noisy Cricket (itty-bitty pistol with power and recoil of a gun 50x its size) at Agent K, K immediately pushes it away so it isn't pointed at him.

 - Undercover Brother.
 After the title character "sells out" by acting like a white man, Conspiracy Brother decides to kill him with a shotgun.
 When he points the shotgun at him, Undercover Brother calmly pushes the barrel aside and grabs it from him.
 Watch it here.

 - In Generation Kill, Intrepid Reporter Evan Wright is given an M4 by Corporal Ray Person, who can't fire it because he's driving.
-While Wright never actually fires the gun, when he hands it back, he does so barrel first, which both terrifies and then irritates Person.
+While Wright never actually fires the gun, and sensibly kept his finger away from the trigger, when he hands it back, he does so barrel first, which both terrifies and then irritates Person.
 Wright notes wryly that he was not asked to shoot ever again.
 (This did not make it into the HBO series)